-Firstly, because these are the most famous, iconic places.
+Firstly, because these attractions are iconic places.
 For the most part, many those buildings have become symbols of the city.
-Of course, to visit Saint Petersburg and not to have a look at the Peter and Paul Fortress is like to visit Paris and not to see the Eiffel Tower.
+For example, to visit Saint Petersburg and not to visit the Palace Square is like to visit Paris and not to see the Eiffel Tower.

 Peter And Paul Fortress